A New Way To Handle Exercise

-Diets low in carbohydrate rob the muscles of the glycogen stores they need for endurance and performance.
+Diets low in carbohydrates rob the muscles of the glycogen stores they need for endurance and performance.
 For example, a trained marathon runner on a high carb diet can run for about 4 hours before exhaustion sets in.
-But when on a high fat, low carb diet, the same athlete will become exhausted in less than an hour and a half, long before a marathon ends.
+But when on high fat, low carb diet, the same athlete will become exhausted in less than an hour and a half, long before a marathon ends.

 Athletic performance faces another challenge in diabetes.
-Endurance suffers not only when the diet is low in carbohydrate, but also when the blood sugar goes high or low.
+Endurance suffers not only when the diet is low in carbohydrates, but also when the blood sugar goes high or low.
 A high or low blood sugar means that glucose delivery to muscles as fuel is impaired and thus can directly affect performance.
-With diabetes, both the replacement of carbohydrate consumed by exercise, and the balancing of this carbohydrate intake with matching insulin doses become critical to maximum performance.
+With diabetes, both the replacement of carbohydrate consumed by exercise and the balancing of this carbohydrate intake with matching insulin doses become critical to maximum performance.

 To improve their performance, athletes eat a diet high in carbohydrate and load up on carbs just prior to major exercise events.
 Carb counting is very popular among pumpers, athletes, and others who want great control.
 For complete instructions on carb counting, see the Carb Counting section, or obtain a copy of the Pocket Pancreas or Pumping Insulin.